 The mission the University of Arkansas at Monticello shares with all universities is the commitment to search for truth, understanding through scholastic endeavor.
 The University seeks to enhance and share knowledge, to preserve and promote the intellectual content of society, and to educate people for critical thought.
 The University provides learning experiences that enable students to synthesize knowledge, communicate effectively, use knowledge and technology with intelligence and responsibility, and act creatively within their own and other cultures.
 The University strives for excellence in all its endeavors.
-Educational opportunities encompass the liberal arts, basic and applied sciences, selected professions, and vocational/technical preparation.
+Educational opportunities encompass the liberal arts, basic and applied sciences, selected professions, and vocational/ technical preparation.
 These opportunities are founded in a strong program of general education and are fulfilled through contemporary disciplinary curricula, certification programs, and vocational/technical education or workforce training.
 The University assures opportunities in higher education for both traditional and non-traditional students and strives to provide an environment that fosters individual achievement and personal development.

 All School of Business Student Learning Outcomes are consistent with the mission of UAM.
-The first School of Business SLO addresses portions of the UAM mission concerned with the search for truth.
+The first School of Business SLO addresses portions of the UAM mission concerned with the search for truth, and academic achievement.
 The School of Business SLO 1 directly supports enhancement of knowledge, and the promotion of the intellectual content of society.
 These goals require that School of Business students develop understanding of theory and practice in a chosen field and in an area of concentration.
 Without basic knowledge, the ability to analyze, evaluate, and extend knowledge is not achievable.

 SLO 2 is intended to develop understanding of international business and its effects on organizations in the US, as well as increasing cultural understanding of School of Business students.
 School of Business students meeting the standards of this outcome should be able to work effectively with people from other cultural traditions and be sensitive to the effects of cultural and economic diversity on business practice.
 Our SLO 3, in its emphasis on students' abilities to gather, analyze, and present the results of their research, supports the synthesis and communication, and critical thought portions of the UAM mission.
-SLO 4 contributes to building School of Business students' skills under the technology segment of this section of the mission.
+SLO 4 contributes to building School of Business students' skills with respect to the technology segment of this section of the mission.
 Graduates are expected to have competence in the use of commonly used business software and other technology.
 SLO 5 requires School of Business graduates to communicate effectively and clearly, as well as to apply critical thinking to analysis of problems.
 This SLO is clearly supportive of the University mission's emphasis on communication effectiveness, use of knowledge, and critical thought.
 The penultimate sentence of the University mission is primarily related to providing educational opportunities in the professions (such as accounting).
 SLO 1 supports this University goal.
+Students meeting all five SLOs will have experienced considerable personal development and academic success during their years in the School of Business.
+Finally, our SLOs do not directly address non-traditional students.
+This issue is primarily dealt with in our retention efforts and scholarships for non-traditional students.